Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Connect through stories, ideas, and conversations — wherever you are.

-Our Alumni Book Club is a free, online reading community open to all NSCC students, employees and alumni.
-Whether you’re a casual reader or a dedicated book lover, this is your space to share, learn and grow together.
+NSCC Alumni's Book Club is an online reading community for NSCC students, employees and alumni.
+Whether you’re a casual reader or a dedicated book lover, it’s a space to share, learn and grow.

 How it works